krrish175-byte/krrish175-byte/README.md

 ### Hi, I'm Krrish Biswas

 Software engineer focused on open-source tooling and software supply chain security — SBOMs, dependency integrity, and policy-as-code.
-Currently a Computer Science student at Polaris School of Technology.
+Currently a Computer Science student.

 I'm part of Google Summer of Code 2026, working with FOSSology on the CycloneDX SBOM agent, and LFX Mentorship 2026, working with OpenSSF/Minder on policy evaluation tooling.